smartintruesdell/sb-lua_plugin_lib/README.md

 --        Vanilla code
 ```

-## What "vanilla" scripts get support when I load LuaPatchingEngine?
+## What "vanilla" scripts get support when I load LuaPluginLib?

-It's important to `require` LuaPatchingEngine if you're going to include it as a dependency of your mod.

-Out of the box, LuaPatchingEngine updates the following vanilla scripts to add patch support:
+Out of the box, LuaPluginLib updates the following vanilla scripts to add patch support:

 - `items/active/weapons/weapon.lua`